oerdal/traffic_sim/README.md

 Run the file using `py window.py -i` to run in interactive mode.
 Currently development is focused on interactive mode, so the static scenario usage case may not function properly at the present moment.

+Use the _Draw Road_ button and click on the canvas to place the path for a road.
+Click twice in one spot to terminate the road.
+The number of lanes can be adjusted using the slider, and the map can be moved around using the arrow keys. _'A'_ and _'D'_ cycle through the various placeable object types, but they currently all function as roads.

 ## Current Working Product

 ![Demo Screenshot](./traffic_sim_demo.png)